Herbs & Spices

 It is sweeter, yet with contrasting layers of flavor that seem to sweep your tongue in waves as you take a bite.
 It is also grainy, practically gritty.
 It is traditionally made from a mixture of toasted cacao beans, ground almonds, regular sugar and cinnamon.

-From the many stories told about chocolate, one of the most amusing, is the one about a rebellious group of women in the state of Chiapas during Colonial times: The bishop gave them a warning to stop drinking hot chocolate during mass.
-The women claimed they needed it for sustenance through the long sermons.
+From the many stories told about chocolate, one of the most amusing, is the one about a rebellious group of women in the state of Chiapas during Colonial times.
+The bishop gave them a warning to stop drinking hot chocolate during mass but the women claimed they needed it for sustenance through the long sermons.
 The bishop found the practice a nuisance and banned it.
 The bishop died poisoned, after drinking hot chocolate.

 Books have been written about how chocolate was taken to the Old World and conquered the Spanish palates first and then the French.
 The process of producing the chocolate bars as are sold in the general market, originated in the Old World as well.